Constructor-io/constructorio-client-android/README.md

 // Track when search results are loaded into view (searchTerm, resultCount) ConstructorIo.trackSearchResultsLoaded("tooth", 789)

-// Track when a search result is clicked (itemName, customerId, searchTerm) ConstructorIo.trackSearchResultClick("Fashionable Toothpicks", "1234567-AB", "tooth")
+// Track when a search result is clicked (itemName, customerId, searchTerm, sectionName, resultId) ConstructorIo.trackSearchResultClick("Fashionable Toothpicks", "1234567-AB", "tooth", "Products", "179b8a0e-3799-4a31-be87-127b06871de2")

 // Track when a search result converts (itemName, customerId, revenue, searchTerm) ConstructorIo.trackConversion("Fashionable Toothpicks", "1234567-AB", 12.99, "tooth")